-Karl's research focuses on quantitative methods in finance.
-He applies numerical solution techniques to complex economic and financial models shedding light on relevant market issues and industry problems.
-He has published numerous research articles in international academic journals such as Econometrica, The Review of Economic Studies, The Journal of Finance, and The Review of Financial Studies, among others.
+He has published numerous research articles in international academic journals such as Econometrica, Review of Economic Studies, the Journal of Financial Economics, the Journal of Finance, Review of Financial Studies, Management Science, and Operations Research.